piyush-kurur/piyush-kurur.github.io/contents/posts/2016-07-30-Why-another-cryptolibrary.md

 My first aim is to get the API correct.
-We have place holder implementations of the SHA2 family of hashes and aes-cbc but we have not really tweaked these for either security or performance.
-The AES code for example uses sbox which is not really a great idea.
+We have place holder implementations of the SHA2 family of hashes and aes-cbc but we have not really tweaked these either for security or performance.
+The AES code for example uses sbox which is [not really a great idea][aes-cache-timing].

 In no particular order these are the current goals (comments, criticism and most importantly pull requests are welcome).